 From ratings to statistics.
 How do loans on the platform perform you might ask?

 To be fair Mintos do not provide high yield loans like Envestio.
-However, Mintos is such a big platform (+2 billion euros in originated loans) and can better customization for your loans.
+However, Mintos is such a big platform (+4 billion euros in originated loans) and can better customization for your loans.
 Let’s say a recession hits.
 If you have a high-risk portfolio you most likely lose your funds.
-Whereas if you invest in super safe A+ loans you might only have defaulting of loans.
+Whereas if you invest in super safe A+ loans you might never have defaulting loans.
 Hence you can customize the portfolio to your risk tolerance.

 When that is said and done the numbers talk.
 There is very little (like none at all) bad debt.
 However, quite a lot of loans are with late payments.
 So far I have not had any loans to default, or I have received interest if it did.